-METHOD DESCRIPTION Large Group Work Groups of 5 or more people working together on a task. † Pros - allows for a lot of different perspectives & ideas † Cons - individuals can be left out Small Group Work Groups of 2 to 4 people working together on a task.
-Pros - easier to keep everyone involved & easier for solutions to be agreed upon Cons - if numerous ideas are required smaller groups may be limiting Stations Individual activities spaced around an area with instructions outlined at each location and participants work with little to no assistance.
-Each location/station focused on one specific topic; stations be self-directed or may have set time limits.
-Pros - can be used with individuals or with small groups; allow many different facilitation methods to be used; allows students to work on own Cons - requires a great deal of preparing & space to work properly as well as may require lengthy set-up time & equipment to be available Brainstorming Instructor poses a question & students try listing numerous ideas or possible solutions in a short period of time (i.e. under 5 minutes) which can later be evaluated or utilized; focus on number of ideas NOT validity of ideas # Pros - fast way to get lots of ideas or possible solutions; allows individuals to express personal opinions; may be done as either an individual or with any size of group # Cons - can be threatening for some (i.e. feel they are being judged); has a tendency to run on too long if time limit not established
+METHOD DESCRIPTION Large Group Work Groups of 5 or more people working together on a task.
+Small Group Work Groups of 2 to 4 people working together on a task.
+Pros - fewer people is easier to keep everyone involved & easier for solutions to be agreed upon.
+Cons - if numerous ideas are required, fewer people may be limiting.
+Stations Individual activities spaced around an area with instructions outlined at each location and participants work with little to no assistance.
+Each location/station focused on one specific topic; activities may be self-directed or may have set time limits.
+Pros - can be used with individuals or with small groups; allow many different facilitation methods to be used; allows students to work on own.
+Cons - requires a great deal of preparing & space to work properly as well as may require lengthy set-up time & equipment to be available.
+Brainstorming Instructor poses a question & students try listing numerous ideas or possible solutions in a short period of time (i.e. under 5 minutes) which can later be evaluated or utilized; focus on number of ideas NOT validity of ideas while making the list. † Pros - fast way to get lots of ideas or possible solutions; allows individuals to express personal opinions; may be done as either an individual or with any size of group † Cons - can be threatening for some (i.e. feel they are being judged); has a tendency to run on too long if time limit not established.

-Ţ Role-playing Giving participants a topic and a delivery method (or choices of).
-The students act out the solution or situation as laid out by instructor while rest of class and/or instructor watches.
-Examples include: historical re-enactment, talk show style, news/reporter on location, TV commercials, music video, etc. † Pros - entertaining way to engage all tactile learners & theatrical students; requires putting information into a visual medium † Cons - can be threatening for some; one or two may overwhelm rest of group; can be time-consuming if time limits are not established early BRAIN Games Giving participants the opportunity to design and/or play intellectual games to help them reinforce their own learning.
-Examples include: crossword puzzles, board games, Pictionary, Survivor, Jeopardy, Family Feud, 20 Questions, Wheel of Fortune, How to be a Millionaire, Taboo or any other game show (e.g. check out the Game Show Network).
-Pros - allows in-depth study of the material while adding an element of fun & creativity; can stimulate team-work as well as engage those analytical learners (i.e. while creating the game) Cons - requires a great deal of resources/materials; some participants may be left out of the planning when working in larger groups; people playing the game must have good command of the subject matter AND how to play the game for this activity to be successful; can be boring for those not answering or actively involved while playing the game Research Projects Instructor assigns topics to students - the students investigate on their own & present their findings to the entire group # Pros - allows active use of resources & allows for students to seek out creative sources of information; engages those analytical learners # Cons - to be effective instructor must allow sufficient time for person/group to investigate, tabulate, prepare & practice presentation/delivery of results; some participants may be left out of the planning when working in larger groups; may need extra research materials & mediums (like access to a library and/or computers &/or the internet)
+Giving participants a topic and a delivery method (or choices of).
+The students act out the solution or situation as assigned by instructor while rest of class and/or instructor watches.
+Examples include: historical re-enactment, talk show interview, action news reporter on location, TV commercial & music video. † Pros - entertaining way to engage all tactile learners & theatrical students; requires putting information into a visual medium. † Cons - can be threatening for some; one or two may overwhelm rest of group; can be time-consuming if time limits are not established early.
+Giving participants the opportunity to design and/or participate in fun intellectual activities to help them reinforce their own learning.
+Examples include: crossword puzzles, board games, Pictionary, Survivor, Jeopardy, Family Feud, 20 Questions, Wheel of Fortune, How to be a Millionaire, Taboo or any other game show (e.g. check out the Game Show Network for ideas).
+Pros - allows in-depth study of the material while adding an element of fun & creativity; can stimulate team-work as well as engage those analytical learners (i.e. while creating the activity).
+Cons - requires a great deal of resources/materials; some participants may be left out of the planning when working in larger groups; for this activity to be successful, people must have good command of the subject matter AND "how to play"; can be boring for those not answering or not actively involved while playing the game.
+Instructor assigns topics to students - the students investigate on their own & present their findings to the entire group. • Pros - allows active use of resources & allows for students to seek out creative sources of information; engages those analytical learners • Cons - to be effective instructor must allow sufficient time for person/group to investigate, tabulate, prepare & practice presentation/delivery of results; some participants may be left out of the planning when working in larger groups; may need extra research materials & mediums (like access to a library